 HEMA Sword for Tournaments – Rapier Category

-For only around $250, Castille armory designed the best budget rapier for HEMA, which can be used on all HEMA tournaments.
+For around $250, Castille armory designed the best budget rapier for HEMA, which can be used in all HEMA tournaments.
 You’re not just paying for the best budget rapier, but you’re also supporting a fantastic company.
 To be honest, this rapier doesn’t look like something special.
 The reason for that is that it was designed for heavy HEMA sparrings and not to look good.

 There are 2 versions of the blade available for this sword; “F2” and “F3”.
 “F2” is more suitable for SCA than HEMA, so let’s focus more on “F3” type.